Virendra-Yadav/navigation-with-data/README.md

 # Description
+This package is for navigate with data in angular, angular 2, 3, 4, 5.<br>
+This package is for send data from one component to other in angular 2, 3, 4, 5.<br>
 This package is mainly for beginner of Angular developement.<br>
 This help you to navigate through components with some data.